MaksymDolgykh/dropwizard-example-app/README.md

 package to expose system, JVM, HTTP and JDBI metrics as a prometheus endpoint in admin connector.
 The prometheus endpoint is available at `http://localhost:8082/prometheus`.

+There are more details on dropwizar-micrometer usage in this [doc](./docs/dropwizard-micrometer.md)

 ## License
 This project is licensed under the Apache License 2.0 ([LICENSE](./LICENSE.TXT))